c-werner/kvs-explore/README.md

 # kvs-explore
-Simple KVS Store Implemented in multiple languages
+Simple KVS HTTP Service implemented in a few languages to explore